ZortexSenpai/fluentshin/README.md

 2. Paste the contents in the Feishin custom CSS settings.
 You can find it under: `Settings` -> `Àdvanced` -> `Custom CSS`

 ## Roadmap
-- Style the main page
+- [x] Style the main page
-- Redesign the search bar in the top left corner
+- [ ] Redesign the search bar in the top left corner
+- [ ] Make a bigger hover area for the full screen player to open the right panel

 ## Additional
 The skin is currently under development and will be updated occasionally when I'm feeling like it.
 If you have new ideas feel free to open a `[Feature Request]` in `Issues`.